5 Hispanic Icons Who Made An Impact On The World

 After graduating from Princeton, Sotomayor earned her law degree from Yale Law School.
 In 1992, she was appointed as a federal judge by President George H. W. Bush.
 In 2009, she was nominated by President Barack Obama to be a Supreme Court justice.
 After she was confirmed by the Senate, Sotomayor became the first Hispanic and third woman to serve on the Supreme Court.

 As a Supreme Court justice, Sotomayor continues to stand up for social justice and equality.
-She is a strong advocate for workers’ rights, criminal justice reform, and affirmative action.
+She is an advocate for workers’ rights, criminal justice reform, and affirmative action.
 Her dedication to justice inspires others to work towards a fairer society.

 These are just five of the many incredible Hispanic people who have changed the world and achieved great things!
 We recognize Hispanic Heritage Month so we can honor and acknowledge the accomplishments and contributions of Hispanic communities.
 Do some research, and find a Hispanic icon who inspires you!